wmasicz/Football-Highlights/README.md

 Usage:
 1. Click the league button
-2. Choose a match which you're interested to check highlights
+2. Choose a match which you're interested
 3. Enjoy :)

 Mobile in progress.